 And Some More (otherwise known as "Simply Too Hard to Categorise")

 Take a look at this online opinion piece from The Guardian which talks about how society’s understanding of mental health issues locates the problem inside the person and ignores the politics of their distress.

 Read my own and others' advice on reconnecting with colleagues for the festive season in an article featured in both The Age and the Sydney Morning Herald.

 COVIBOOK, a PDF book aimed at helping children under the age of 7 years, to understand what is happening.
 It is available in 21 languages.

 Get help engaging your kids (or even you) to exercise indoors by tuning in each day to P.E. with Joe on his Body Coach TV channel on YouTube.
 Read more about what it's been like to join in with this online kids exercise sensation here.

 Sharing custody is hard enough without coronavirus.
-Here are some tips for co-parenting right now from ABC News.
+Here are some tips for co-parenting during the pandemic.